sanjay1983/sports/README.md

 1. First clone the repository and navigate to the folder Python_Code_Test in the command line.
 2. Run 'pip install -r requirements.txt' in the command line.
-3. After this, run 'python producer_consumer.py' which reads a list of URL's, extracts the HTML config and then associated hyperlinks using a queue-based producer-consumer setup.
+3. After this, run 'python producer_consumer.py' which reads a list of URLs, extracts the HTML config and then the associated hyperlinks using a queue-based producer-consumer setup.
 The output on the command line shows the entire process where the producer and consumer run in parallel.
 4. Run 'python test_producer_consumer.py' on the command line for a few unittest results.